greenshot/greenshot/README.md

 I will add a description here later to explain how include your API keys so you can develop.

 P.S.
-Statistics on the Greenshot project, supplied by Ohloh, can be found [here](http://www.ohloh.net/p/greenshot)
+Statistics on the Greenshot project, supplied by Open HUB, can be found [here](https://www.openhub.net/p/greenshot)